[This flyover was updated on August 28, 2019.]

 From here on out, players with a left-to-right ball flight may find themselves fighting against the current.
 Five of the final six holes bend to the left, some at more acute angles than others.
 The 13th, 15th and 17th are all doglegged par-4s of similar yardage, though uphill approaches make #13 and #17 play longer.
 Only #16, a 175-yard par-3 with a large trap short of the green, is laid straight out.

-Great Rock ends with the downhill 18th, a par-5 whose fairway drops from the tee and screeches to a halt at a lake, then angles left as it squeezes between the hazard and dense treeline.
+The Rock ends with the downhill 18th, a par-5 whose fairway drops from the tee and screeches to a halt at a lake, then angles left as it squeezes between the hazard and dense treeline.
 The lake is an intimidator on all second shots, but it won't be necessary to carry any significant portion of the hazard unless the tee shot settles too far right.

 CONDITIONS:

-It takes a steady hand and a confident putting stroke to succeed on Great Rock's notoriously speedy greens.
+It takes a steady hand and a confident putting stroke to succeed on The Rock's notoriously speedy greens.
 Anyone who struggles on fast surfaces or is more accustomed to slower greens will not benefit from any early-round grace period -- the opening hole's wide and shallow surface slopes from the center to its sides.
 If the speed gets in your head, the breaks become tougher to read, and before you know it three-putts, or worse, become commonplace.
 Even the more innocent-looking greens can cause problems.
 If your eyes tell you that the left-to-right pitch of the par-4 11th green is minimal, don't be surprised to find your putt shooting down to the right side of the surface.
 The break is one of the most severe on the course.

-HOLE(S) TO REMEMBER: #10 gets the accolades, and deservedly so.
+#10 gets the accolades, and deservedly so.
 It is a relentless par-4 that can batter even the strongest shooters.
 Players that miss the fairway will do no better than getting on in three.
 But strategy-wise, the par-5 18th may be more memorable.
 The fairway veers left at the lake, and the perfect play, if you can pull it off, is a long draw over the bunkers to a narrowed landing area.
 From there a middle iron or less can get you to the diagonal green in two.
 Safer drives will find the meatier part of the fairway, but shots to the right invite the lake into the target line.
 Also, a greenside trap protects the pin from right-side approaches.

 The best view of a hole might be from the elevated tee on #2 (pictured right).
-Great Rock's characteristic features -- rolling, tree-lined fairways and spacious, strategic bunkers -- are laid out clearly in front of you.
+The Rock's characteristic features -- rolling, tree-lined fairways and spacious, strategic bunkers -- are laid out clearly in front of you.

 AREA(S) TO AVOID: